 That's why crypto should never be your only payment method, but instead offered alongside more widely accepted methods like credit card, BNPL, and even cash, so you have something for every type of customer.

-Keep in mind that according to a report from PYMNTS Intelligence, availability of their preferred payment method heavily influences 70% of customers.
+The PYMNTS Report 'How Preferred Payment Availability Can Reduce Cart Abandonment' found that availability of their preferred payment method heavily influences 70% of customers.

 Wallet management